Juan Guaidó

-In April 2019, Guaidó called for an uprising against Maduro as part of "Operation Freedom", which ultimately failed.
-Following the failed uprising, representatives of Guaidó and Maduro began mediation, with the assistance of the Norwegian Centre for Conflict Resolution.
+The Maduro administration froze Guaidó's Venezuelan assets, launched a probe accusing Guaidó of foreign interference, and threatened violence against him.
+Following a failed April 2019 uprising, representatives of Guaidó and Maduro began mediation.
 In January 2020, security forces prevented Guaidó and other congress members from entering the legislative palace during an internal election to choose the board of directors.
 A majority of lawmakers held an "emergency meeting" and voted to re-elect Guaidó as their leader, while the remaining lawmakers at the legislative palace elected Luis Parra.
 Security forces denied Guaidó and opposition lawmakers access to parliament many times since.

 After the announcement of regional elections in 2021, Guaidó announced a "national salvation agreement" and proposed negotiation with Maduro with a schedule for free and fair elections, with international support and observers, in exchange for lifting international sanctions.

-Domestically, Guaidó's actions have included a proposed Plan País (Country Plan), an amnesty law for military personnel and authorities who turn against the Maduro government, attempts to deliver humanitarian aid to the country, and social bonuses for health workers during COVID-19 pandemic.
-Internationally, Guaidó gained control of some Venezuelan assets and property in the United States, had success in a legal battle for control of £1.3 billion of Venezuelan gold reserves in the United Kingdom, and appointed diplomats which had been recognized by supportive governments.
+Domestically, Guaidó's actions included a proposed Plan País (Country Plan), an amnesty law for military personnel and authorities who turn against the Maduro government, attempts to deliver humanitarian aid to the country, and social bonuses for health workers during COVID-19 pandemic.
+Internationally, Guaidó gained control of some Venezuelan assets and property in the United States and United Kingdom, and appointed diplomats which had been recognized by supportive governments.

-In December 2022, three of the four main opposition political parties (Justice First, Democratic Action and A New Era) backed and approved a reform to dissolve the interim government and create a commission of five members to manage foreign assets, as deputies sought a united strategy ahead of the presidential elections scheduled for 2024, stating that the interim government had failed to achieve the goals it had set.
-The New York Times reported that the actions from the opposition to remove Guaidó as their leader, signified that they have lost faith in "Guaidó’s ability to oust President Nicolás Maduro".
+In December 2022, three of the four main opposition political parties approved to reorganize the interim government into a commission to manage foreign assets, as deputies sought a united strategy ahead of the 2024 Venezuelan presidential election.
+Dinorah Figuera was elected as Guaidó's successor on 5 January 2023, ending his presidential claim.
+In April 2023 he fled to the United States citing fears of his arrest.
+On 6 October 2023, the Maduro administration charged Guaidó with money laundering, treason, and usurping public functions, issued an arrest warrant and asked the international community to cooperate with an arrest of Guaidó, requesting a red notice be issued by Interpol.
+Guaidó has denied the charges made against him in the arrest warrant.